 Fall Could Be Prevented By a Healthy Lifestyle and a Risk-Free Environment

 “The Guideline for the Prevention of Falls in Older Persons” is a joint effort of the American Geriatrics Society, the British Geriatrics Society, and the American Academy of Orthopaedic Surgeons.
 It was published in 2001 and revised in 2010.
 The guideline tells us that fall prevention is possible if we change certain habits and lifestyles and reduce risk hazards in the living environment.

-To raise awareness, the National Institute for Health and Care Excellence (NICE, UK) has also published specific fall prevention guidelines for health professionals, caregivers, and people over 65 and their families.
+The National Institute for Health and Care Excellence (NICE, UK) has also published specific fall prevention guidelines for health professionals, caregivers, and people over 65 and their families to raise awareness.
 All these guidelines and information are freely accessible.

 This article will focus on some of the recommendations that could be carried out quite easily if we make some effort.

 - Adopt a healthy lifestyle.

 Healthy ageing is the best preparation for preventing falls and all other age-related illnesses.

 - First, stop smoking, avoid excessive alcohol consumption, and maintain body weight within normal limits.

 - A balanced diet with all the necessary nutritional factors, especially calcium and Vitamin D, is essential for muscle strength and slowing down age-related problems such as osteoporosis.
 It is important to take adequate fluids as well.

 - Take up an exercise program that aids agility, strength, balance, and coordination.
 You can find out if such a program is available in your community from the physiotherapist or doctor clinics.
 In addition, activities such as climbing stairs, cycling, jogging, hiking, dancing, weight training and gardening are all helpful in improving strength and health.

 - Social and leisure activities, hobbies, reading, learning new skills, and any brain-stimulating games are great for brain health and quality of life.

 - Review medications with your doctors.